-The Museum of African American History (MAAH) Stone Book Award celebrates writing on the subject of African American history and culture by awarding a $25,000 prize to the author of an exceptional adult non-fiction book written in a literary style.
-Two Finalists prizes of $2,500 each will also be awarded (new for 2019).
-Created in 2018, our inaugural winner was Tera W. Hunter for her stellar work ‘Bound in Wedlock: Slave and Free Black Marriage in the Nineteenth Century’.
+The Museum of African American History (MAAH) Stone Book Award celebrates writing on the subject of African American history and culture by awarding a $25,000 prize to the author of an exceptional adult non-fiction book written in a literary style and two finalist prizes of $2,500 each.
+Created in 2018, the inaugural winner was Tera W. Hunter for ‘Bound in Wedlock: Slave and Free Black Marriage in the Nineteenth Century’.

 To celebrate the history of the successful abolitionist movement that began in Boston and the unity between races that it exemplified and fostered

 The 2020 MAAH Stone Book Award will open for submissions on March 1, 2020.

 SUBMISSION RULES AND GUIDELINES: